Attenzione!

 add_shortcode( 'wpforms_entries_table', 'wpf_entries_table' );

-Di seguito è riportato un elenco dettagliato delle classi CSS utilizzate e del loro scopo (se necessario).
+Di seguito è riportato un elenco dettagliato delle classi CSS utilizzate e del loro possibile scopo (se necessario).

 .wrapper {